-Autumn is now here, with wonderfully vibrant colours and scents!
-We at Mindworkout love the walks in autumn.
-The nice feeling when you walk on soft pine mats and leaves and feel your body breathing in the high crisp air!
-Nature is always here for us, a place without boundaries and where time is only measured in the passage of the sun across the sky.
+Autumn is here, with wonderful colors and smells!
+We at Mindworkout love the walks in the fall.
+The wonderful feeling when you walk on soft pine mats and leaves and feel your body breathing in the high crispy air!
+Nature is always here for us, a place without boundaries and where time is measured only by the passage of the sun across the sky.

-Research shows that the more people spend time in green spaces, the less likely they are to suffer from stress-related ill health.
+Research shows that the more people spend time in green spaces, the lower their risk of suffering from stress-related illnesses.
 Being in nature reduces stress levels and stress hormones such as cortisol, adrenaline and noradrenaline, and it also reduces the risk of depression and cardiovascular disease.
-Studies also show that a walk in nature can increase feelings of happiness and curiosity relatively quickly.
+Studies also show that a walk in nature can increase feelings of joy and curiosity relatively quickly.

 (Bowler, et al. 2010; McMahan & Estes, 2015; Capaldi et al. 2015; van den Berg et al. 2015; Egorov et al. 2016; Lee et al. 2017; van den Bosch & Ode Sang, 2017; Hansen et al. 2017; Oh et al. 2017; Putra et al. 2018; Payne & Delphinus, 2018; Vujcic et al. 2019).

-By the way, did you know that you can exercise mentally when you go for a walk?
-Well, with a guided MindWalk it's all good!
+By the way, did you know that you can do mental exercise when you go for a walk?
+Yes, with a guided MindWalk you can do it just fine!
 These are Mindworkout sessions specifically designed for walking.
-It's a perfect way to let go of other thoughts to focus on the walk and enjoy the beautiful autumn.
+It's a perfect way to take your mind off things and focus on the walk and enjoy the beautiful fall weather.

 Put on your walking shoes and a MindWalk in your headphones!